lee-ratinan/socialLinks/README.md

 ## Required
 This plugin is built on top of the following:
   * jQuery 3.2.1 (jquery-3.2.1.min.js)
-  * BootStrap 4 (bootstrap.min.css, bootstrap.min.js)
+  * BootStrap 4 (bootstrap.min.css, bootstrap.min.js - if you have Hangouts, Kakao Talk, or WhatsApp in the list)
   * Popper (required by Bootstrap, popper.min.js)

 ## How to use